Customer profitability analysis

-Customer Profitability Analysis (in short CPA) is a management accounting and a credit underwriting method, allowing businesses and lenders to determine the profitability of each customer or segments of customers, by attributing profits and costs to each customer separately.
+Customer Profitability Analysis (CPA) is a management accounting and a credit underwriting method, allowing businesses and lenders to determine the profitability of each customer or segments of customers, by attributing profits and costs to each customer separately.
 CPA can be applied at the individual customer level (more time-consuming, but providing a better understanding of business situation) or at the level of customer aggregates / groups (e.g. grouped by number of transactions, revenues, average transaction size, time since starting business with the customer, distribution channels, etc.).

 CPA is a "retrospective" method, which means it analyses past events of different customers, in order to calculate customer profitability for each customer.
 Equally, research suggests that credit score does not necessarily impact the lenders' profitability.

 Reasons for introducing CPA

 Management accounting systems often focus on products, departments, or geographic regions, but not on customers.
 As a result, companies are often unable to produce reliable per-customer profitability figures, which leads to keeping unprofitable customers, decreasing company's potential to make profits.

 The "why?" of Customer Profitability Analysis can be reduced to the simple statement that each dollar of revenue does not contribute equally to profit.
 Differences in customer profitability can arise from either differences in revenues and/or differences in costs.
 In other words, customer profitability depends not only on the revenue resulting from sold units of a product or service, but also on the 'back end' services provided, including marketing, distribution, and customer service.
 Once costs are matched with customer revenues, segments of differing profitability can be discovered.